AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

 Another common cause of a [Top-up Ingestion](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md#top-up-ingestion-process) failure is a version conflict for a particular node on the target instance.
 To identify this error, download the ingestion log using the Cloud Acceleration Manager UI and look for an entry like the following:
 >java.lang.RuntimeException: org.apache.jackrabbit.oak.api.CommitFailedException: OakIntegrity0001: Unable to delete referenced node: 8a2289f4-b904-4bd0-8410-15e41e0976a8

-This can happen if a node on the target is modified between an ingestion and a subsequent top-up ingestion such that a new version has been created.
-If the ingestion has "include versions" enabled, a conflict may occur since the target now has a more recent version that is being referenced by version history and other content.
+This can happen if a node on the target is modified between an ingestion and a subsequent **Non-Wipe** ingestion such that a new version has been created.
+If the migration set was extracted with "include versions" enabled, a conflict may occur since the target now has a more recent version that is being referenced by version history and other content.
 The ingestion process will be unable to delete the offending version node due to it being referenced.

 The solution may require that the top-up extraction is done again without the offending node.
 Or, creating a small migration set of the offending node, but with "include versions" disabled.

-Best practices indicate that if an ingestion must be run with wipe=false and "include versions"=true it is crucial that content on the target is modified as little as possible, until the migration journey is complete.
+Best practices indicate that if an **Non-Wipe** ingestion must be run using a migration set that includes versions (i.e. extracted with "include versions"=true), it is crucial that content on the target is modified as little as possible, until the migration journey is complete.
 Otherwise, these conflicts can occur.

 ## What's Next {#whats-next}